CDTDigital/cal-notify/README.md

 [Signup on Cal-Notify Website to be notified for emergencies in your area!](http://cal-notify.symsoftsolutions.com).
 If you wish to see the administrative interface please login with username testAdmin1@test.com and password 123testadmin

+See our technical approach below and refer to [our response to the USDS Digital Services Playbook](https://github.com/SymSoftSolutions/cal-notify/blob/master/documentation/agile-process/USDS-playbook-checklist.pdf)

 ## Technical Approach

 We used a user-centered design and agile, test-driven deveopment to create this prototype.
 We used Scrum Agile framework while we adhered to the principles of the agile manifesto for clear communication and workflow amongst the team.